scollier/SATraining/spcContainers.md

 Resolving deltas: 100% (32104/32104), done.
 ```

 Exit the container and look at the git repo and the sosreport output.
-Hit CTRL D to exit the contianer, or type _exit_.
+Hit CTRL D to exit the container, or type _exit_.

 ```
 # ls {/tmp,/var/tmp/}